sergeresko/ft_libft/xreadme.txt

-TEST NAMING CONVENTION
+=== TEST NAMING CONVENTION ===

-The name of a test is composed of the following parts in succession:
+The name of a test is composed of the following three parts in succession:
 1.	a capital letter B, H, U, X, or M
 		B means a BASIC test: ft_printf must work exactly as printf.
 		H means a HARD test: even if output is different, one can forgive this.